pmatras/LicenseManager-backend/README.md

 4. You have to note, that CSRF is enabled in Spring Security, excepts endpoints responsible for registration, account activation and login - in response to this endpoints you will receive cookie with **XSRF-TOKEN** value.
 To make further requests to secured enpoints you need to get this XSRF token value from cookie and add to every request header with name `X-XSRF-TOKEN` and value which you previously got in cookie.

+5. You can view API documentation using Swagger UI OpenAPI documentation at `/swagger-ui/index.html`.